iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Inexact FISTA Made Simple Part I.md

 - Accessing $\partial g(\tilde x_i)$ is fast but not computing $\prox_g$.
 - Computing $f, \nabla f$ is exect, and fast.

+#### **Important Comment | This approach won't work in practice**

+Unfortuntely, no algorithm can easily optimizes the elements in a subgradient, for nonsmooth function in general, except for proximal algorithm.
+This approach only works if the function $g$ is smooth, making the objective in the inner loop to be strongly convex and smooth.
+In this case, it's possible to bound the norm of the gradient through the objective value of the function; which the convergence claim for gradient descent will suffice.

 ---
 ### **The accelerated proximal gradient algorithm**